 - Be aware of your surroundings.
 It is easy to drift out to sea or into a reef.
 If you hear a strange noise while snorkeling, look up it is probably a boat.

 - Jelly fish and Portuguese Man of War do appear during certain parts of year.
 The main beaches usually will have signs posted.
 Bring along a small plastic bottle full of vinegar to apply to the affected area if you get stung.
+You can also purchase anti-jellyfish lotion and spray.
 Washing with water just makes it sting worse.

 - Turtles are protected under law.
 Do not pick up, touch or harass them in any way.
 When swimming with them never swim directly above them.
 This scares the turtle and blocks his path to air.